 1: Science: There are a few scientific questions that still need to be answered about the environment leading up to tornadogenesis.
 Although scientists have unlocked many mysteries of upper storm environments (because it’s much easier and safer to use remote radar and sensing equipment), the area from the cloud base to the ground still holds a number of mysteries.
 Measurements of air pressure, wind speeds, thermodynamics and complex interactions of updrafts and downdrafts require expertise work in dangerous areas that often produce violent weather.

 Tim Samaras was collecting scientific data when the large tornado near El Reno, Oklahoma suddenly changed direction in an unusual manner.
 He was not the only experienced chaser who was caught off guard that afternoon.
 GPS records show more than 50 storm chasers were in perilous locations at one time or another.
 My own chase team encountered a very large tornado.
 Fortunately, we arrived late from following another storm and were a few miles south when the killer tornado struck.
 Hopefully, we will eventually know what happened to Tim.
 I knew him, and he was a very professional and experienced chaser.
-I have yet to re-open emails we exchanged on occasion.
-It will take some time.
+I should note that nothing herein or elsewhere where I have posted or blogged suggests that any outside source or person(s) had any connection to Tim’s or any chaser’s injury or death.

 2: Profit and Self Promotion: The almighty dollar and ego mania may be the biggest “let’s get closer” seducer for those who have no “logical” purpose in getting close.
 Although most news stations and media outlets pay very little for footage now days, if your footage is dramatic and life threatening enough, you can make a profit.
 Gone are the days when a tornado shot from a mile away was rare and valuable.
 Try to sell that to a news station or print media today and they will laugh you out of town.
 Inexpensive, modern video cameras make it possible for anyone to record near death encounters with violent weather.
 Many chasers place multiple cameras in their vehicles to capture the bug-eyed, screaming action from multiple angles.
-In my opinion, news outlets who broadcast unarguably reckless footage only encourage more moronic behavior.
+In my opinion, news outlets who broadcast unarguably reckless footage without contradictory opinion, could encourage more moronic behavior.
 Some argue such footage also helps educate people by scaring them to death.
-Some chasers have specialized in getting too close.
-The exposure through social media such as You Tube and Facebook can generate a substantial following and income.
 I should point out that I’m a journalist myself with a large social media following based on severe weather coverage although I’m not one of the close-up chasers.

 3: News Stations: First off, live television coverage of severe weather events saves countless lives.
 The majority of on-air meteorologists do a fantastic job under incredible pressure.
 But there is a disturbing trend I’ve seen escalate over the last few years.
 Local news stations live and die by ratings.
 They spend millions on billboards, Internet and television advertising promoting the “best up-close” severe weather coverage.
 Most go live when the poop hits the fan.
 This has unfortunately trickled down to storm chasing.
 (Not the poop but the risky behavior).
 Getting “spotters” or news crews as close to a tornado as possible sells.
 Not only local viewers, but viewers around the world tune in for live Internet coverage.
 Stations often use the excuse they need chasers to get as close as possible in order to let people know there is an actual tornado.